-The other day, someone asked me if you can
+Recently, someone asked me if you can do

 - The Landyachtz ATV: this Hybrid board series is ideal for hardcore street and skatepark riding and tricks